skunne/pointcloudregistration/scripts_python/README.md

 Must be run from the project root folder, because paths of output files are given relative to root folder.

+### makepointcloud/dig_hole.py
+Read a pcd file and write a new pcd file with the same cloud, minus all points in a rectangular parallelepiped.
+Does not write the corresponding metadata file.

 ### other/comparecsv.py
 Very roughly calculate similarity between csv files.